ag88/embtomcatwebdav/README.md

 By default, embtomcatwebdav runs on ``http://localhost:8080/webdav``, this is normally only accessible on the local computer.

-v0.8.1 added a rather important new feature. (only v0.8.1 and above) To access the servlet on your PC / desktop / laptop etc on an actual network interface, use the -H or --host option and specify the ip address **0.0.0.0** (*zero.zero.zero.zero*) as the hostname.
+v0.8.1 added a rather important feature. (only v0.8.1 and above) To access the servlet on your PC / desktop / laptop etc on an actual network interface, use the -H or --host option and specify the ip address **0.0.0.0** (*zero.zero.zero.zero*) as the hostname.
 The IP address **0.0.0.0** causes tomcat to listen on *all interfaces* on the host/PC.